quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 needed for HTTP/2 {{I-D.ietf-quic-http}}.
 Based on current deployment practices, QUIC is encapsulated in UDP and encrypted by default.
 The current version of QUIC integrates TLS {{I-D.ietf-quic-tls}}
-to encrypt all payload data and most header information.
+to encrypt all payload data and most control information.
 Given QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is is not meant to be mutable by the network, and will therefore be integrity-protected to the extent possible.